syh7/DnDwiki/src/main/resources/parsed/darninia/session 14 - on a whole nother plane.md

 + see a person in front of us
 + everyone sees a different persion:
 + Faramar + Wacomar see [Heinz](https://bookstack.hemels.me/books/Darninia/page/the-von-mackenbach-family#Heinz%20von%20Mackenbach) [von Mackenbach](https://bookstack.hemels.me/books/Darninia/page/the-von-mackenbach-family), he taunts them about their mom [Esmeralda](https://bookstack.hemels.me/books/Darninia/page/the-von-mackenbach-family#Esmeralda%20von%20Mackenbach)
-+ Fredrik sees tabaxi traders who are trying to trap him
++ Frederik sees tabaxi traders who are trying to trap him
 + Dalynn sees her betrothed Rowan who claims she is his

 - roll initiative!
 - because we see different people, it looks weird if others attack
 - as if they miss the attack but the person in front of us still looks hurt

-+ when Fredrik lays the killing blow, the world trembles, our sight goes hazy and then blind as there suddenly is too much light
++ when Frederik lays the killing blow, the world trembles, our sight goes hazy and then blind as there suddenly is too much light
 + we're in a world with a lot of bright colours and coloured animals
 + Detect Magic is still on: sensory overload, as everything is magical, not from a specific school

 - party looks different too:
 - Wacomar is a Winter Eladrin
-- Fredrik is a Spring Eladrin
+- Frederik is a Spring Eladrin
 - Faramar is a Summer Eladrin
 - Dalynn is a Autumn Eladrin